Former police officer shot and killed neighbor as he raised hands in air, woman testifies

 Hetle made his appearance at the hearing via remote video from the Fairfax County jail, where he is being held.
 He spoke only to answer a judge’s question, and his attorneys did not call any witnesses.

-Meghan Matulka, an attorney for Hetle, maintains her client acted in self-defense, after Prather acted aggressively and made threats toward him before arriving on his doorstep on the afternoon of March 3.
+Meghan Matulka, an attorney for Hetle, maintains her client acted in self-defense after Prather acted aggressively and made threats toward him before arriving on his doorstep on the afternoon of March 3.
 She has said Prather made a motion at the front door that led Hetle to believe that Prather was armed, although prosecutors have previously said Prather did not have a weapon.

 Caron was the only witness for Fairfax County prosecutors, who also played a video of the shooting that was captured by Hetle’s Ring security system.
 The video was not visible from the public gallery, but the sounds of gunfire and shouts could be heard as the judge watched it.

-Matulka said Hetle’s family had endured a series of threats from Prather and his wife over months and feared for their safety.
+Matulka said Hetle’s family had endured threats from Prather and his wife over months and feared for their safety.
 Janelle Prather, Javon’s wife, said previously in an interview that she felt Hetle was trying to run them out of the neighborhood in part because both she and her husband were mixed race.

 That sense was bolstered by what they learned after the shooting.
-Hetle, a former police officer in Washington state, shot and killed two in the line of duty and was disciplined for anti-immigrant bias during a separate traffic stop, according to reports in the local media there.
+Hetle, a former police officer in Washington state, shot and killed two people in the line of duty and was disciplined for anti-immigrant bias during a separate traffic stop, according to reports in the local media there.
 Hetle’s attorney denies he had any racial animus toward the couple.

-The dispute between Hetle and the Prathers began in 2015 with complaints that the smell of marijuana was wafting from the Prathers’ property and other issues, according to a lawsuit filed against Janelle Prather by the Daventry homeowner’s association that has since been resolved.
-The fights escalated until the fatal encounter this March.
+The dispute between Hetle and the Prathers began in 2015 with complaints that the smell of marijuana was wafting from the Prathers’ property and other issues, according to a lawsuit filed against Janelle Prather by the Daventry homeowners association that has since been resolved.
+The fights escalated until the fatal encounter.

-Caron testified after the shooting she watched Janelle Prather pull her husband’s body toward her home before police arrived on the scene.
+Caron testified that after the shooting she watched Janelle Prather pull her husband’s body toward her home before police arrived.
 Javon Prather was pronounced dead at the scene.